nishuidegou/spectrogram2d_py/README.md

 # Spectrogrampy

-Your grandfatherly spectrogram generator friend.
+generate a spectrogram image from a wav file

 ## Examples and usage